PHYSICAL PROPERTIES OF BASES

 ⇒ Reaction of calcium hydroxide (lime water) with carbon dioxide.

-Calcium hydroxide (lime water) is a base and carbon dioxide is a non-metal oxide, so when they react with each
+Calcium hydroxide (lime water) is a base and carbon dioxide

 other, salt and water are produced according to the reaction: